urielromero/connect-four/README.md

 NOTE:
 For simplicity, to add your pience you must click on bottom most row that is available.
-Also, I have used an array to list most winning possition.
+Also, I have used an array to list most winning possitions.
 Not all possibilities have been listed yet.